Difference Between Week and Weak

 • Emperor Constantine introduced the concept of a seven-day week in 321 CE.
 A similar word, weak, came into origin in the 13th century.

 • The word ‘week’ comes from the Middle English words ‘weke’ and ‘wice’ (old English).
-According to some scholars, weak originates from the Middle English words weike and wican (old English).
+Some scholars say weak originates from the Middle English words weike and wican (old English).

 • This language uses the word ‘week’ as a noun.
 The ‘weak’ use of the word is an adjective.